 Dr. Tankersley is double board-certified by The American Board of Allergy and Immunology (ABAI) and the American Board of Pediatrics (ABP).
 He is a Fellow of the American Academy of Allergy, Asthma and Immunology (AAAAI); the American College of Allergy, Asthma and Immunology (ACAAI) and the American Academy of Pediatrics (AAP).

-A decorated Air Force Allergist/Immunologist, Dr. Tankersley retired from the military in the grade of Colonel in 2015 after 22 years of active duty service and returned to his hometown of Memphis.
+A decorated Air Force Allergist/Immunologist, Dr. Tankersley retired from the military in the grade of Colonel in 2015 after 22 years of active duty service to our nation and returned to his hometown of Memphis to serve his community.

-Dr. Tankersley is also currently on the teaching faculty at the University of Tennessee Health Science Center (UTHSC) and a Professor in the Division of Allergy & Immunology.
+Dr. Tankersley is also currently on the teaching faculty at the University of Tennessee Health Science Center (UTHSC) and a Clinical Professor in the Departments of Medicine and Pediatrics.
 He serves on the teaching staff for the UTHSC Allergy/Immunology fellowship program where he also works with the residents and medical students.
-He see patients at his UT Le Bonheur Clinic each Wednesday.

 As a Cecil C. Humphreys Presidential Scholar, he received his B.S. in Biology in 1989 from the University of Memphis and was a defensive back on the Tigers football team.